 Everyone at some time has looked at the fan whizzing around at top speed and wondered what sort of damage it could do to you.
-And we’ve all seen a wobbly fan and thought it on the point of falling off the ceiling.
+And we’ve all seen a wobbly fan and thought it might be on the point of falling off the ceiling.

 The MythBusters TV show investigated the myth that a fan can decapitate a person and concluded that wooden domestic fans are much more likely to break than you.

 Bunk beds and ceiling fans don’t mix because it puts children within jumping reach.
 A solution is a guard on the fan.
 They look like the cage you see on pedestal fans.
-It’s not the most elegant look.
-It’s probably better in situations where the ceiling is low to install what are called semi flush mount fans, which are an encased fan without any downrod and with a grille over the fan.
+It’s not the most elegant look but certainly necessary, particularly in a small room.

 The wobble is not the result of loose mounting, but misaligned blades.
 One may be slightly bent and you can carefully bend it back into shape to control the shakes.